How You Can Help Prevent Data Leaks

 However, data transmitted via the Internet is available for interception.
 Here the fight against its theft can be performed by both hardware and software technical means.

 To effectively protect against all of the above leakage methods, you need to develop a system of security measures, which includes two main groups of actions and measures:

 Both first and second groups of measures require obligatory consultations with professionals before their implementation, especially if your company intends to obtain a license to work with confidential data from the state.

-The technical means used must be certified and allowed for circulation by the state; it’s unacceptable to use either untested or prohibited means belonging to the category of “spyware” in order to protect information.
+The technical means used must be certified and allowed for circulation by the state; it’s unacceptable to use either untested or prohibited means belonging to the category of “spyware” or “real spy apps” in order to protect information.
 The protection of data must be based only on legal methods of counteraction.